 Walking boots are arguably the most important consideration when walking or hiking.
 The right walking boots and walking socks can mean the difference between an enjoyable walk and an uncomfortable, even dangerous one.

-If you are walking on flat, even ground then you may prefer a walking shoe.
-Walking shoes or trainers can be less obtrusive on the ankle and provide more flexibility in the foot over boots.
-However, they will not provide the same levels of support and protection that boots can offer.
+If you are walking on more even ground then you may prefer a walking shoe.
+Walking shoes can be less obtrusive on the ankle and are lighter weight than a boot which allows for extra mobility and flexibility in the foot.
+They will not provide the same levels of support and protection that boots can offer however for a shorter distance walk in warmer weather walking shoes may be more suited.

-For many, the choice is often down to personal preference but here are some pointers to help you decide between the two.
+For many, the choice is often down to personal preference but here are some pointers on the benefits of these upper materials:

 Leather Walking Boots